-• Use a rubber mat or non-skid adhesive on the bottom of the tub or shower to prevent slipping.

-• To keep soap within easy reach, make a soap-ona-rope by placing a bar of soap in the toe of an old pair of pantyhose and attach it to the bath seat.
+- Use a rubber mat or non-skid adhesive on the bottom of the tub or shower to prevent slipping - To keep soap within easy reach, make a soap-on-a-rope by placing a bar of soap in the toe of an old pair of pantyhose and attach it to the bath seat

-Getting out of the tub
+Getting out of the tub:

 - 1. Lift your legs over the outside of the tub. - 2.
 Scoot to the edge of the bath seat.
-Using a walker or a cane, gently stand up.
+Place the walker directly in front of you and use the walker to stand up.